 Early History of the Dinstanville family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstanville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstanville research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstanville History in all our PDF Extended History products and printed products wherever possible.

 Dinstanville Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Dinstanville has been spelled many different ways, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill and many more.
+Dinstanville has been spelled many different ways, including Dunstan, Dunston, Dunstone, Dunstane, Donston, Dunstavill, Dunstanville and many more.

 Early Notables of the Dinstanville family (pre 1700)